Bluebottle Kiss Review – Aussie Indie Outfit Make Long-Awaited Return

 Bluebottle Kiss – ‘Ounce Of Your Cruelty’

-Launching the evening was the comparatively fresh outfit The Gin Palace, comprising various members who may be deemed “Aussie indie-rock royalty,” including front person Peter Fenton (Crow/Tall Grass), guitarist Paul McDonald, bassist Marc Lynch (Glide), keyboardist Brad Christmas, drummer Gareth Richards (Copperline) and guitarist Mark Tobin (Scarlet, Caligula).
+Launching the evening was the comparatively fresh outfit The Gin Palace, comprising front person Peter Fenton (Crow/Tall Grass), guitarist Paul McDonald, bassist Marc Lynch (Glide), keyboardist Brad Christmas, drummer Gareth Richards (Copperline) and guitarist Mark Tobin (Scarlet, Caligula).

-The sextet quickly asserting themselves as more than the sum of their histories, pairing strong stage presence with forceful vocals and instrumentation.
-With plenty of power-pop choruses, The Gin Palace’s performance made for an exuberant start to the evening.
+The sextet quickly asserted themselves as more than the sum of their histories, pairing strong stage presence with forceful vocals and instrumentation.
+With plenty of power-pop choruses, The Gin Palace got the evening off to an exuberant start.
 Expect a debut album from The Gin Palace in 2023.

 The Gin Palace – ‘I Will Fall For You Always’